kodefox/infra/packages/feetch/README.md

 #### useQuery

-Using `useQuery` also similar but feetch requires an option called `schema`.
-The schema is needed for feetch to check whether the returned data schema from the API is still valid or not.
-This way we could know whether the schema is changing or not during runtime.
+The usage of `useQuery` is also similar, but `feetch` requires an option called `schema`.
+The schema is needed by `feetch` to check whether the returned data schema from the API is still valid or not.
+This way, we can tell whether the schema changes or not during runtime.

 If the schema of the returned data is different from the schema that we provide, `useQuery` will catch that as an error.
 So `error` will become `true` and `errorObject` will return the error message.